-1. Open the Configuration dialog (press $\boxed{F2}$ or use the left tool bar button $\boxed{\cancel{\cancel{F}}^}$
+- 1. Open the Configuration dialog (press $\boxed{F2}$ or use the left tool bar button $\boxed{ \checkmark^ }$

 - 2. Select the Plugins tab

 - 3. Select the plugin you want to enable from the list

 - 4. Check the Load at startup option

 - 5. Restart Stellarium

 If the plugin has configuration options, the configuration button will be enabled when the plugin has been loaded and clicking it will open the plugin's configuration dialog.
 When you only just activated loading of a plugin, you must restart Stellarium to access the plugin's configuration dialog.
+The plugin's configuration dialog is also available by right-clicking on the respective plugin's main button in the bottom button bar.